fastlane/fastlane/README.md

 <h5 align="center"><code>deliver</code> is part of <a href="https://fastlane.tools">fastlane</a>: connect all deployment tools into one streamlined workflow.</h5>

 # Features
-- Upload hundreds of screenshots with different languages from different devices
+- Upload hundreds of localised screenshots completely automatically
-- Upload a new ipa file to iTunes Connect without Xcode from any computer
+- Upload a new ipa file to iTunes Connect without Xcode from any Mac
-- Update app metadata
+- Maintain your app metadata locally and push changes back to iTunes Connect
-- Easily implement a real Continuous Deployment process using [fastlane](https://github.com/KrauseFx/fastlane)
+- Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
-- Store the configuration in git to easily deploy from **any** computer, including your Continuous Integration server (e.g. Jenkins)
+- Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server (e.g. Jenkins)
-- Get a PDF preview of the fetched metadata before uploading the app metadata and screenshots to Apple: [Example Preview](https://github.com/krausefx/deliver/blob/master/assets/PDFExample.png?raw=1)
+- Get a HTML preview of the fetched metadata before uploading the app metadata and screenshots to iTC

-- Automatically create new screenshots with [snapshot](https://github.com/KrauseFx/snapshot)
+To upload builds to TestFlight check out [pilot](https://github.com/fastlane/pilot).

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)